rdcoletta/sv_nams/README.md

 I transformed VCF files to hapmap files before any kind of analysis because they are much smaller, easier to parse and quicker to analyze.
 Additionally, hapmap format would be used for projections anyways.
 The software [TASSEL 5](https://www.maizegenetics.net/tassel) can do this relatively fast with SNPs.
 However, a small complication arises when doing that for structural variants, since hapmap files were originally designed to store genotypic information as nucleotides.
 The way we got around that was writing a custom script (`scripts/vcf2hapmap.py`) to consider each SV as binary data (i.e. either present or not present) and code them as "nucleotides".
 Thus, if a SV is `A`bsent in a genotype, it was coded as `AA`, but if the SV is `T`here, it was coded as `TT`.

 Converting SNPs from original VCF to hapmap would a take lot of time using TASSEl because the file is ~23 Gb.
-Therefore, I performed a series of UNIX commands to split the VCF into chromosomes and scaffolds abd transform each of them into hapmap format.
+Therefore, I performed a series of UNIX commands to split the VCF into chromosomes and scaffolds and transform each of them into hapmap format.

 ```bash